-The following list includes the native orchid species known in Manitoba along with the scientific name, common name, Conservation Data Centre rank, blooming-time, habitat and additional information for each plant.
+The following list describes the 37 native orchid species in Manitoba, including scientific name, common name, Conservation Data Centre rank, blooming time, habitat and additional details for each plant.

-For an explanation of Conservation Data Centre Ranks, please click on this link: gov.mb.ca/conservation/cdc/consranks.html
+For an explanation of Conservation Data Centre Ranks, please check the CDC’s website.

 Genus Arethusa Linnaeus